 "We are getting out of our traditional thinking and seeing things happen across organizations.
 I give credit to this approach for that.
 We're busy working on the priorities we identified."

 - Josh McKim, Maryville, Northwest Missouri Rural Region

 First Decade of Results Show Promise for Widespread Impact

-A decade after that first brainstorm of our co-founders, we celebrate in 2021:
+More than a decade after that first brainstorm of our co-founders, we celebrate in 2022: